Tucker Poolman

-Tucker Poolman (born June 8, 1993) is an American professional ice hockey defenseman who is currently an unrestricted free agent.
-He previously played for the Vancouver Canucks and Winnipeg Jets.
+Tucker Poolman (born June 8, 1993) is an American former professional ice hockey defenseman who played for the Vancouver Canucks and Winnipeg Jets.

 Playing career

 Early career

 Born in Iowa, Poolman grew up in East Grand Forks, Minnesota where he played for the local high school hockey team.
 After going undrafted in the NHL entry draft, Poolman tried out for three teams in the North American Hockey League (NAHL) and United States Hockey League (USHL) before being accepted onto the NAHL's Wichita Falls Wildcats.
 In 2012, he committed to play NCAA Division I hockey for the University of North Dakota, his father's alma mater.
 After playing with the Wildcats for one year, he was drafted by the Omaha Lancers in the USHL.
 In his first season on the team, Poolman was named to the 2013–14 USHL First All-Star Team, and was presented with the Dave Tyler Junior Player of the Year Award, as the most outstanding American-born player in junior hockey.